top of page

 Free-writes are designed to reiterate the lesson, instill a deeper understanding of the concepts learned, and better prepare writers for the assigned homework.
 The assigned homework is a variation of free-write that further applies the concept learned in that week’s lesson, building confidence, comprehension, & creativity.

 The distinction between each age group taught lies in the depth of each discussion, the expectation of comprehension, & the level of rigor to the in-class work, homework, & group collaboration.
-For example, while all creative writing classes may learn about dialogue,
+For example, while all creative writing classes may learn about dialogue, different levels of exploration will exist for different classes.

 Contact